bluzbrothers/StayHealthy.MonitorMe-Kata2024/README.md

 ## Introduction
 Welcome to the architectural story of MonitorMe - the O'Reilly Winter 2024 Architectural Kata.
+Our team took the 1st place.
+The winning presentation is here: https://www.youtube.com/watch?v=td_AVU1QORk

 ## Company Overview
 StayHealthy, Inc. is a large and highly successful medical software company located in San Francisco, California, US.
 They currently have 2 popular cloud-based SAAS products: MonitorThem and MyMedicalData.